 Should I get tested?

-The only circumstances that you should get tested are if you have a fever of over 100 degrees, and a cough, and shortness of breath (difficulty breathing).
-If you have been exposed to a covid-19 positive person, you should get tested if you get a fever of over 100 degrees, and you have either a cough or shortness of breath.
-The reason that we wait until the fever shows is that the test may not pick up the virus until then (there just isnt enough of it to show) so you will end up getting a false negative – meaning you will think you don’t have it but you do have it.
+You should get tested are if you have a fever of over 100 degrees, and a cough, and shortness of breath (difficulty breathing).
+If you have been exposed to a COVID-19 positive person, you should get tested.
+The reason that we wait until the fever shows is that the test may not pick up the virus until then (there just isn’t enough of it to show with the current tests) so you will end up getting a false negative – meaning you will think you don’t have it but you do have it.
 All residents and staff of care homes, homeless shelters, and detention centers need to get tested.

 Should I cancel my group?